s1fr0/argon2/README.md

 	-d		    Use Argon2d instead of Argon2i
 	-h		    Print help
 ```
-For example, if you want to hash "password" using "somesalt" as a salt and doing 2
-iterations, consuming 64 MiB, using four parallel threads and an output hash
+For example, if you want to hash the string "password" using "somesalt" as a salt, doing 2 iterations, consuming 64 MB, using 4 parallel threads to get an output hash of 24 bytes, use:
-of 24 bytes
 ```
 $ ./argon2 -P "password" -S "somesalt" -t 2 -m 65536 -p 4 -l 24
 =======================================